 Donations to the Schultz Organ Fund and Endowment are gratefully accepted.
 Thank you for your generosity!

 History of the A. F. Schultz Æolian-Skinner Pipe Organ

 Music is intimately bound with the proclamation of the Word, an opportunity for us to express through hymns, anthems and liturgy those feelings that are often difficult to express with words.
 The music of the Christian faith is meant to deepen and enrich our worship experience.
 Music has the ability to make us of one heart and voice, a natural response of a living faith.
 Those who are called to presenting music for worship have the important task of leading worshipers toward greater heights of inspiration and beauty, to the glory of God.

 St. Michael’s has had a rich musical tradition, stretching back to the parish’s earliest years under Father John Clinton Fowler, who established the parish choir and hired St. Michael’s first organist.
-The present-day choir, led by Director of Music Douglas Leightenheimer, is committed to presenting music of the highest caliber on Sundays and special Feast days.
-Major works with orchestra are presented at Michaelmas, Christmas Eve and Easter.
+The present-day choir, led by Director of Music Chris Fresolone, is committed to presenting music of the highest caliber on Sundays and special Feast days.
+Major works with guest musicians are frequently presented at Michaelmas, Christmas Eve and Easter.